Gipetto/site/_posts/2005-08-02-getting_to_know_vim.md

 However, the more I learn about vim the more I like it… vim is one powerful little editor.
 This is actually my second exploration into vim but I've unfortunately lost my notes on the first one.
 That's why I'm blogging this – so I have it backed up…

 vim started out as a mystery to me as it is one of those programs that if you don't know what you're doing you'll be immediately lost.
 I found the documentation of little help as it is written rather cryptically and is very hard to get around.
 I ended up scouring the internet for tips and tricks for just getting started.
-I'm now to the point where I'm comfortable editing directly in vim without wasting time figuring out what I'm trying to do.<!--more-->
+I'm now to the point where I'm comfortable editing directly in vim without wasting time figuring out what I'm trying to do.

-## vim Basics
+#### vim Basics

 So, for in uninitiated, here is a primer: